syao13/fibrosis-progression-deseq2/README.md

-# The fibrosis progression study
+# The Fibrosis Progression Study

 ## Introduction
 This repo aims to run the analysis following the paper [Hepatic expression profiling identifies steatosis-independent and steatosis- driven advanced fibrosis genes](https://insight.jci.org/articles/view/120274).
 In this paper, the authors performed RNA sequencing on liver biopsies of patients with different fibrosis stages, from both infection with hepatitis C virus (HCV) or non-alcholic fatty liver disease patients.
 For the purpose of this analysis, the focus will be primarily on NAFLD.
 The main objectives of this analysis are: